Most Americans are overweight.

 - Different gut microbiota

-As you know, there’s a big difference between being a few pounds overweight and obesity.
+As you know, there’s a big difference between being a few pounds overweight and being obese.

 If your doctor has used the words, “morbid obesity” with you, it likely means your weight is negatively affecting your health.

-Generally, doctors will diagnose you as morbidly obese if your BMI is more than 40 or you are more than 100 pounds overweight.
+Generally, doctors will diagnose you as morbidly obese if your BMI is higher than 40, or if your BMI falls in the 35 to 40 range and you have a high risk health condition.

 Your ability to secure an affordable policy does become difficult if you are significantly obese.